isomerpages/moe-bukitmerahsec/_about-us/Our Achievements/Success Stories 2023.md

 <p>Rahul’s journey embodies resilience, the transformation of challenges
 into triumphs, and the profound spirit of the Merahan community.</p>
 <p>At a tender age of three, Rahul faced daunting trials that could have
 defined him.
-An accident left his finger wounded and took months to heal, which affected his motor skills, agility, and reaction time.
-Simultaneously, his speech development posed another hurdle, raising concerns within his family.
-He was not able to speak at age three, and his family referred him to a speech therapist.
-It took him many sessions of therapy before he was able to speak and he continued to struggle with poor reading, writing and pronunciation in kindergarten and primary school.
+An accident affected his motor skills, agility, and reaction time.
+Simultaneously, his speech development posed another hurdle, and he struggled with <s>poor </s>reading, writing and pronunciation in kindergarten and primary school.
 Yet, these obstacles were not chains but stepping-stones for him to uncover his nascent strengths.</p>
 <p>Despite the hardships, Rahul's resilience bloomed with the support from
 the school's teachers.
 His once fragile communication skills blossomed into confident articulation with conviction.
 He emerged as an ardent sportsman,